 Sponsorship, in comparison, is a relationship between a protégé and a person who has authority or influence they can use to help them in their career development or advancement.
 A sponsor is an individual who can open up opportunities for you.
 They are not only more experienced but can lift you to a higher level in the company.
 It can include talking to you about job opportunities, nominating you for boards or projects, and advocating for your advancement within the company to senior leaders or decision-makers within the company.

 While companies may have formal mentoring programs, often, sponsorships and mentorships develop naturally in the workplace.
-In the case of mentoring, it is often the mentee that initiates the connection.
+In the case of mentoring, it is often the mentee that initiates the connection with another employee to be their mentor.
 For example, Yale Insights reports that 82 percent of women and 84 percent of men found their mentors informally.
 They will identify a potential mentor that they would like to work with and reach out to see if that individual is receptive to the idea.
 For sponsorships, the initiative is usually taken by the sponsor who identifies a high potential protégé and wants to help them move up in their career.

 Another difference is that a sponsor is usually at the executive level in an organization.
 While mentors are usually managers or higher-ups, they don’t necessarily have to be at the company’s top level.